MCP Data Privacy & Integrity

 Core Principle

-- Authentication tokens, API keys, and passwords are redacted before any data reaches the MCP layer
+{{placeholders}}intact.
+There is no flag an agent can set to change this - Authentication credentials are redacted before any data reaches the MCP layer

 - All communication happens over